Rooms for Recreational Activities

 The Lahti Main Library has two piano rooms.
 The rooms may be reserved for up to two hours a day.
 You may only have one upcoming reservation at a time.

 In the sound-proof rooms you can practice the piano or play your own instrument.
 The piano room 1 is somewhat larger than the other room.
-A metronome is available at the service desk.
+A metronome is available at the customer service desk.

 The piano rooms can be reserved via the Timmi booking system, at the Library or by calling 044-4163 517.

 The age ratings of the games must be followed.
 Children under the age of seven may only use the room with a parent or guardian.
+The PS4 VR glasses have a 12-year age limit and may only be used when a guardian is present.

 The game room may be booked via the Timmi booking system, at the Library or by calling 044 4163 517.